-You can open a bank account in Canada if you meet the requirements that are set out in the Access to Basic Banking Services Regulations under the Bank Act.
+You can open a bank account in Canada if you meet the requirements that are set out in the Bank Act.
 You can open a bank account even if:

 - you don’t have a job,

-It’s also possible to present only one piece of identification if your identity can be confirmed by a client in good standing with the bank or by an individual of good standing in the community where the bank is located.
+It’s also possible to present only one document that indicates your name and date of birth if your identity is also confirmed by a customer in good standing with the bank or by an individual of good standing in the community where the point of service or branch is located.

 Choosing an Account

-Getting started with a bank account is easy and there is a lot of choice: there are over 100 consumer bank account packages alone to choose from offered by more than 20 banks in Canada.
-You can also comparing accounts easily using a simple, free, online tool from the Financial Consumer Agency of Canada.
+Getting started with a bank account is easy and there is a lot of choice: there are over 100 consumer bank account packages alone to choose from.
+You can also compare accounts easily using a simple, free, online tool from the Financial Consumer Agency of Canada.